 Ms. Colpron earned a Civil Law degree in 1992 from the University of Montreal, Canada.
-She was admitted to the Quebec bar in 1993 and to the Michigan bar in 2003.
+She was admitted to the Quebec bar in 1993 and to the Michigan bar in 2005.
 In 2020, Ms. Colpron was recognized by Automotive News as one of the "100 Leading Women in the North American Auto Industry" and, in 2016, by Crain's Detroit Business as one of the "100 Most Influential Women in Michigan," a list that includes leaders in business, academia, nonprofits and public policy.
 Ms. Colpron was inducted into the French Légion d'Honneur in 2015.

-Sealed Air benefits from Ms. Colpron's international background as well as her business and legal experience.
+Ms. Colpron's international background as well as her extensive business and legal experience bring great value to the Board.